h5bp/html5please/posts/gradients.md

 Do provide a fallback color if you are using this as a value for `background` so browsers that do not support the gradients can render a solid background color.

-We also suggest you drop old WebKit syntax and only use the [newer syntax](https://developer.mozilla.org/en/CSS/-moz-linear-gradient) for gradient values and [not the latest one](http://www.broken-links.com/2012/01/11/the-new-and-hopefully-final-linear-gradient-syntax/) (yet) until Chrome & Safari start supporting the newer syntax.
+We also suggest you drop old WebKit syntax and only use the [final syntax](https://developer.mozilla.org/en/CSS/-moz-linear-gradient) for gradient values.
+If you need deeper support you should use `-moz-` and `-webkit-` prefixes with the previous syntax (no `to` keyword and flipped angles).